 Aristotle.
 Nicomachean Ethics.
 Translated by H. Rackham.
 London, William Heinemann Ltd. 1934.

 Berlin, Isaiah.
-“Two Concepts of Liberty.” lecture at the University of Oxford, 1958.
+“Two Concepts of Liberty.”
+Lecture at the University of Oxford, 1958.

 Boaz, David.
 “Key Concepts of Libertarianism.”
 Cato Institute, 1999.